rikkhanna/azure-aks-kubernetes-masterclass/03-Kubernetes-Fundamentals-with-kubectl/03-03-Deployments-with-kubectl/03-03-03-Rollback-Deployment/README.md

 - **Observation:** If we rollback, it will go back to revision-2 and its number increases to revision-4
 ```
 # Undo Deployment
+# undo command is used to rollback to previous revision and new revision will be incremented by 1
 kubectl rollout undo deployment/my-first-deployment

 # List Deployment Rollout History